amueller-tech/spotifycontroller/README.md

 wget https://github.com/amueller-tech/spotifycontroller/archive/main.zip
 unzip main.zip
 rm main.zip
-cd spotifycontroller
+cd spotifycontroller-main
 npm install
 ```

 ## Linking the application to your Spotify Account
-First you need to link the appliacation to your spotify account and retrieve an access and a refresh token.
+First you need to link the application to your spotify account and retrieve an access and a refresh token.
 This only needs to be done once, the software refreshes the access token (which expires every 3600s) automatically.
 ```
 Go to: https://developer.spotify.com/dashboard/ and click "log in" create an app